elisa-aleman/latex-itt/README.md

 # latex-itt
-## Cross-culture differences in tourists faced with Japanese hospitality: A text mining and natural language processing study of satisfaction and dissatisfaction factors in Chinese and Western cultures
+## Differences in Chinese and Western tourists faced with Japanese hospitality: A natural language processing approach

 This is my private repository where I work on the versions of my paper.